FractalBlocks/Fractal.js-quickstart/readme.md

 What are missing for this repo:

-- Include imports-loader as a dependency
+- Make a Fractal favicon
-- Improve the quickstart.
+- Put fractal favicon by default
-- Reference tutorials whe done.
+- Include imports-loader as a dependency (EVALUATE)

 ## Ideas